Mayflower's Walking Moai continues walking at different parks every Tuesday.

 Mayflower's Walking Moai meets:

-Tuesday, March 3rd at Eagle Lakes, by the main entrance at the restrooms.
+Tuesday, January 27th at Eagle Lakes, by the main entrance at the restrooms.

-Tuesday, March 10th at Sugden Park, by the picnic tables.
+Tuesday, February 3rd at Sugden Park, by the picnic tables.

-Tuesday, March 17th at Greenway Park, by the main entrance.
+Tuesday, February 10th at Baker Park, up the steps from the parking lot, by the main entrance.

 Look for the Blue shirts!
 If you need a shirt, talk with Janice once you arrive.